davidesciotti/Spaceborne/README.md

 julia -e 'using Pkg; Pkg.add("LoopVectorization"); Pkg.add("YAML"); Pkg.add("NPZ")'
 ```

-# Using Docker
+### Using Docker 🐋

 You can happily disregard all the above instructions and run the code through a Docker image.
-To do this, install Docker Desktop or the Docker engine; then, in the root of the repository, run:
+To do this, install Docker Desktop or the Docker engine; then, in the root of the cloned repository (again, remember to checkout the latest release), run:

 ```bash
 docker-compose up --build